A Chicago Culinary Bucket List, from Deep-Dish to Chocolate Cake

 Multiple locations

 Is it actually pizza?
 Or is it a tomato and cheese casserole?
 Yes.
 Labels be damned, we can all agree that this unapologetically thicc, Chicago-born legend is also unabashedly delicious.
 And both locals and newcomers delight in the fact that no two pies are the same, from lauded chains like Giordano’s, Pizzeria Uno, Lou Malnati’s, and Gino’s East to smaller neighborhood operations like The Art of Pizza, and Bartoli's, try to catch ‘em all.
-Though if you have time to taste just one, make it Pequod’s in Lincoln Park.
-The crisped, caramelized edges of their crusts are without parallel.
+Though if you have limited time (or a limited waistband), be sure to prioritize Pequod’s in Lincoln Park—the crisped, caramelized edges of their crusts are without parallel—or the newer Millie’s Pizza in the Pan, a ghost kitchen-turned-restaurant that makes a limited number of pitch-perfect pies each day.

 Photo courtesy of Superdawg